-The Bank equity investments, Bank premises, furniture, fixtures and equipment, investment properties and other assets are subject to impairment testing.
+The Banks equity investments, bank premises, furniture, and equipment, investment properties and other assets are subject to impairment testing.
 All individual assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of fair value, reflecting market conditions less costs to sell, and value in use, based on an internal evaluation of discounted cash flow.
 All assets are subsequently reassessed for indications that an impairment loss previously recognized may no longer exist and the carrying amount of the asset is adjusted to the recoverable amount resulting in the reversal of the impairment loss.
 Any amount recovered is recognized in profit or loss during the period.